sheffield-bioinformatics-core/rnaseq-introduction-online/02-differential-expression.md

 ### Uploading the count matrix to Degust

-N.B.
-Degust claims to accept a *csv* (comma-separated) file, but is in fact happy with a tabular file like the one we have just created.

 - From the main degust page, click *Upload your counts file*
 - Click on Browse